gravitational/quickstart/opscenter/README.md

 Manually provisioning
 ---
-Instead of using the provided `Makefile` and infrastructure you can easily run the provisioning yourself by hand on infrastructure of your choosing.
+Instead of using the provided `Makefile` and infrastructure automation you can easily run the provisioning yourself by hand on infrastructure of your choosing.

 The first thing you'll need to do is install Telekube: